Where to eat in Kerry

 Dick Mack's Brewhouse

-The micro-brewery behind Dick Mack's, one of Dingle's most famous pubs.
-Tours, tastings, and pints of the house beer (served at the main pub across the street).
+Micro-brewery behind Dick Mack's.
+Tours, tastings, and pints of house beer served at the main pub across the street.
 A perfect wet-day activity.

 WalkKerry.ie lists food and drink venues across the county free of charge.
-Send us your website and a short description and we will review for inclusion.
-Partner venues (€250/year) get a featured position, a bookable enquiry form, and inclusion in our itineraries.
+Partner venues (€250/year) get featured positioning, bookable enquiry form, and inclusion in our itineraries.

 Become a partner